IlPakoZ/dlrnaberta-dti-prediction/README.md

 You can run the script `test-author-model.py` to evaluate Krishnan et. al.[^4] model performance.
 You can run the script `prediction-test.py` to evaluate the model's test performance (file produced through task 7).

+## Use through Google Colab
+Alternatively, to avoid the setup process, you can run the model through [this Google Colab notebook](https://colab.research.google.com/drive/1uHXBQ6XXNsRbc2sDnFM-y2iNwG7h3ZxN?usp=sharing).
+To use it, create a copy of the notebook in your Google Drive and execute it with your own input sequences and SMILES.
+The notebook includes examples demonstrating how to run the model in evaluation mode within Python.
+It is fully compatible with both CPU and CUDA environments.

 ## Datasets

 ### Fine-tuning Dataset (Training)